Shoes and sneakers are a fashion statement. The kind of kicks you're wearing describes the type of person you are.

 In this post, you will learn the following:

-- what the sneakerhead culture is and how much the market is worth
+- what the sneakerhead culture is, how much the market is worth, and how much you can make by taking advantage of it

 - the most expensive and sought-after shoes and sneakers in the secondary market